google/WebFundamentals/src/content/en/updates/2020/01/devtools.md

 ## Hover over content properties to see unescaped values {: #content }

-Hover over the value of a `content` property to see the unescaped version of the string.
+Hover over the value of a `content` property to see the unescaped version of the value.

 [demo]: https://mathiasbynens.github.io/css-dbg-stories/css-escapes.html